NinovanderMark/ConsoleRenderer/README.md

 - Vertical

 ## Notes on encoding
-This library doesn't enforce any type of output encoding by design, but I have found that not setting *any* encoding can cause unexpected results on some terminal (i.e. Windows Terminal).
+This library doesn't enforce any type of output encoding by design, but I have found that not setting *any* encoding can cause unexpected results on some terminals (i.e. Windows Terminal).

 Unless you have a good reason to do otherwise, it's recommended to set `Console.OutputEncoding` to UTF8 in your application prior to rendering.